gkjohnson/urdf-loaders/javascript/README.md

 );
 ```

-Using [XacroParser](github.com/gkjohnson/xacro-parser) to process a Xacro URDF file and then parsing it.
+Using [XacroParser](github.com/gkjohnson/xacro-parser) to process a Xacro URDF file and then parse it.

 ```js
 import { LoaderUtils } from 'three';